 Will I automatically get malpractice insurance with any Holistic Gold, Counselling Gold or Fitness Gold insurance policy?

 Yes, you will!
-Each and every one of our holistic, health and fitness insurance policies includes malpractice insurance as standard, however, it’s worth noting that if you have a Salon Gold salon or hair and beauty insurance policy, this cover will be replaced with treatment risk insurance.
-To find out more about our treatment risk insurance and what it covers, please visit our treatment risk insurance page.
+Each and every one of our holistic, health and fitness insurance policies includes malpractice insurance automatically.
+However, if you have a Salon Gold salon hair or beauty insurance policy, this cover is replaced with treatment risk insurance.

 How is malpractice insurance different from public liability insurance?